fpelletier-gh/quote-machine/README.md

 # Quote Machine

-A random quote machine built for the freecodecamp front-end development libraries certification
+A random quote machine built with react and sass for the freecodecamp front-end development libraries certification